-Student employees on work study can work up to 19 hours per week, non-work study and international students can work up to 20 hours per week during the academic year.
+Student employees with a work award can work up to 19 hours per week; non-work study and international students can work up to 20 hours per week during the academic year.
 Students are allowed to work up to 40 hours per week when classes are not in session for a full week such as spring, summer and winter breaks.